- Is being a stress-free parent possible?

 We spoke to Spain-based Theresa Desuyo; a mother of three and digital parenting ambassador who was the former family expert at Qustodio, a multi-platform parental control software.

-Desuyo believes in making kids a certain “amount of tech savvy” so they can become more independent in their online learning.
-While Desuyo agrees that this might take considerable amount of “patience and investment of time in the beginning from parents, it’s certainly worth it” in the long run.
+Desuyo believes in making kids a certain “amount of tech-savvy” so they can become more independent in their online learning.
+While Desuyo agrees that this might take a considerable amount of “patience and investment of time in the beginning from parents, it’s certainly worth it” in the long run.

 So while students do not need to know how to work a device like an adult, here are a few basics tasks that can make them more independent during online learning :